-- (iii) Paragraph 11.4 at Part 3: This stipulates that the Director of Finance must be advised of the transaction undertaken by this delegated authority within three months of the transaction; and - (iv) Paragraph 11.6 at Part 3: This stipulates that the Strategic Director Regeneration and Environment may not sell or grant any lease or easement, licence or otherwise dispose of any land or buildings unless the consideration received, as confirmed by them is the best that can reasonably be obtained, whether or not the grant, sale or disposal is covered by a general or specific consent from the relevant Secretary of State. - (v) Paragraph 13 of Part 3 of the Constitution (on page 40 of the Constitution).
-Under paragraph 13 Individual Cabinet Members may, in consultation with the Leader, exercise delegated authority to acquire or dispose or leases, licences and easements where: - (a) the annual rental value (excluding other outgoings) exceeds £500k (or does not exceed this figure but is referred by the relevant officer); and - (b) if acquired or disposed of at a premium the value would in the reasonable opinion of the Director of Strategic Regeneration and Environment exceed £2m in value (or would not exceed this figure but the Director of Strategic Regeneration and Environment has decided to refer the decision to the Cabinet Member); and

-- (c) the leasehold term does not exceed 125 years. - (d) the lease, easement or licence is disposed of at less than the best price that can reasonably be obtained and is covered by a general consent, or is not covered by a general consent, in which case agreement will be subject to any specific consent required from the Secretary of State being obtained. - 5.6 By, virtue of paragraph 13 of the Constitution, the cabinet member responsible for the property and regeneration portfolio has delegated authority to authorise these transactions in consultation with the Leader. - 5.7 Providing the Director of Finance is notified of the transaction within 3 months (as required by paragraph 11.4) and also providing the transaction is referred to the Cabinet Member (in consultation with the Leader as required by paragraph 13) it is permitted by the Constitution and may be authorised by way of delegated authority. - 5.8 Reliance is placed on section 123 LGA 1972 and Circular 06/03: Local Government Act 1972 General Disposal Consent (England) 2003 together with the general delegated powers, and imparticular paragraph 13, given under the Constitution to authorise the transactions recommended in this report.
+- (iii) Paragraph 11.4 at Part 3: This stipulates that the Director of Finance must be advised of the transaction undertaken by this delegated authority within three months of the transaction; and - (iv) Paragraph 11.6 at Part 3: This stipulates that Strategic Director Regeneration and Environment may not sell or grant any lease or easement, licence or otherwise dispose of any land or buildings unless the consideration received, as confirmed by them is the best that can reasonably be obtained, whether or not the grant, sale or disposal is covered by a general or specific consent from the relevant Secretary of State. - (v) Under Paragraph 13 of the Constitution (on pages 41 and 42) the Individual Cabinet Member responsible for the property and regeneration portfolio has delegated authority (in consultation with the Leader) to acquire or dispose of leases, licences and easements where: - (a) the annual rental value (excluding other outgoings) exceeds £500k (or does not exceed this figure but is referred by the relevant officer); and - (b) if acquired or disposed of at a premium the value would in the reasonable opinion of the Director of Strategic Regeneration and Environment exceed £2m in value (or would not exceed this figure but the Director of Strategic Regeneration and Environment has decided to refer the decision to the Cabinet Member); and - (c) the leasehold term does not exceed 125 years. - (d) the lease, easement or licence is disposed of at less than the best price that can reasonably be obtained and is covered by a general consent, or is not covered by a general consent, in which case agreement will be subject to any specific consent required from the Secretary of State being obtained. - 5.6 By, virtue of paragraph 13 of the Constitution, the cabinet member responsible for the property and regeneration portfolio has delegated authority to authorise these transactions in consultation with the Leader. - 5.7 Providing the Director of Finance is notified of the transaction within 3 months (as required by paragraph 11.4) and also providing the transaction is referred to the Cabinet Member (in consultation with the Leader as required by paragraph 13) it is permitted by the Constitution and may be authorised by way of delegated authority. - 5.8 Reliance is placed on section 123 LGA 1972 and Circular 06/03: Local Government Act 1972 General Disposal Consent (England) 2003 together with the general delegated powers, and paragraph 13, given under the Constitution to authorise the transactions recommended in this report.